-Hint1: When performing the lab assignment the interface Fa0/1 is closed on the routers.
-You must open this whenever you need to transfer data between a router and the front-end.
+Next, open and close appropriate interfaces, so that the lab resembles Figure 1.
+When performing the lab assignment you must temporary close interface Fa0/1 on all routers.
+But you must open it whenever you need to transfer data between a router and the front-end.